Portsmouth Initiative Opens Doors to Journalism for Disadvantaged Youth

 Addressing the Lack of Diversity in UK Journalism

-The University of Portsmouth is tackling the lack of socioeconomic diversity in the UK journalism industry head-on with a new outreach project.
+The University of Portsmouth is head-on tackling the lack of socioeconomic diversity in the UK journalism industry with a new outreach project.
 Funded by the National Council for the Training of Journalists (NCTJ), the initiative aims to provide a pathway for young people from disadvantaged backgrounds in Portsmouth to pursue careers in journalism.
 This program directly addresses research findings indicating that journalists disproportionately come from higher socioeconomic backgrounds.

 Providing Hands-On Journalism Experience